tel196/tel196.github.io/README.md

 # tel196.github.io
-Welcome to my Site, THis is a test for me to use github to publish a site
+Welcome to my Site, This is a test for me to use github to publish a site